steven-meehan/crafter-gallery-site/README.md

 - `pageHeader`: (Required) `string` This is the header for the gallery.
 - `sliderButtonLocations`: (Required) `string` This directs the system where to place the Slider's buttons on mobile.
 There are only three valid values, "top", "bottom", and "both".
 It also defaults to "bottom".
 - `linkToLargerVersion`: (Required) `boolean` This directs the system to build links to the original image, if the image links outside fo the system.
 Currently this link will only be displayed when the screen has a width less than 992 pixels.
+- `largerSliderButtonMargin`: (Optional) `bool` Tells the application to increase the margin above the slider buttons.
+Default value is false.
 - `items`: (Required) Is an array of complex objects, but the name should be specific to the collection of images held within.
-(Required)
     - `htmlTitle`: (Required) `string` This is the title of the image.
     - `htmlAltText`: (Required) `string` This is the alternate text for the image.
     - `fileName`: (Required) `string` This is the name of the image's file in the S3 bucket.